WatsonDataPlatform/E2ELab/businessanalyst/Readme.md

  > <img src="./media/image32.png" />

-27. Click on ‘View more’ to see the entire list of factors arranged in order of their predictive strengths.
+27. You will see a list of factors arranged in order of their predictive strengths.
 You should see the top predictor as “Product Type” with 100% strength (since each Product Line has a set of unique Product Types) right at the center of the bulls-eye and then the next relevant attributes are “Profession and Gender” and “Professional and Age” respectively, each with 50% predictive strength.
-Click on the “Untitled 1” label for this discovery on the tab on the top right and then click on the “pencil” icon and type in the label “Drivers of Product Line”.
+Click on the “Untitled 1” tab label for this discovery and click on the rename “pencil” icon and type in the label “Drivers of Product Line”.
 You should now see the discovery as below:

  > <img src="./media/image33.png" />

-28. The predictive insight gleaned from the “Spiral” chart says a Data Scientist can explore building machine learning models such as a “Decision Tree” using the same data with the “Data Science Experience” (DSX) too.
+28. The predictive insight gleaned from the “Spiral” chart says a Data Scientist can explore building machine learning models such as a decision tree using the same data with the “Data Science Experience” (DSX) too.
 There’s a separate lab exercise for the Data Scientist that does exactly that and you’re welcome to try that next!

 29. Congratulations, you’re done with the lab exercise!